 This could include helping establish stronger child ministry safety protocols, setting up security footage and tools, and creating safety resources for church staff and volunteer training.
 Let’s take a closer look at some of the roles and responsibilities of this team to see how a church security team could fit into your church setup.

 Roles & Responsibilities of The Church Security Team

 While the role of a church security team can look different for every church, there are a few key roles that apply across the board.
-This includes creating policies, establishing emergency action plans, and responding to incidents that need immediate attention.
+This includes creating policies, establishing emergency action plans and a church security manual, and responding to incidents that need immediate attention.

 Create safety plans